Articles

 Selling Property Acquired as a Gift in the Czech Republic: Tax Guide 2026

 Acquiring a property as a gift and its potential subsequent sale in the Czech Republic represent two separate events, each governed by specific Czech tax rules.
-Many sellers are concerned that they will lose a substantial part of their profit to taxes when selling a donated apartment or house.
+Many sellers are concerned that they will lose a substantial part of their profit to taxes when selling a gifted apartment or house.
 However, Czech tax regulations offer a number of exemptions and options to legally achieve tax-exempt status.
 In this article, I clearly explain the legal and tax implications of both steps within the Czech jurisdiction.

-17 April 2026Matúš Švanda | attorney-at-law
+9 June 2026Matúš Švanda | attorney-at-law

 Attorney Escrow for Property Transfers in the Czech Republic: When Is Your Transaction Truly Safe?